 Born into a working class family, Petit had a difficult childhood.
 She worked several jobs and had no permanent residence until she was taken in by a benefactor.

-April 1, 1916, by firing squad.
+Shot by a firing squad, Petit died April 1, 1916.
 Unlike Cavell, her death received little media attention.

 After the war, Petit became a symbol of Belgian martyrdom and wartime resistance.
 She was memorialized in both public works and the arts as the nation’s heroine.

-She was given a state funeral and a statue was erected in her honor.
-A square also was renamed after her.
+She was given a state funeral, a statue was erected in her honor and a square also was renamed in her honor.